 Your motor home may have more than one slideout room.
 Understand which switch operates which slideout room prior to operation.
 Make sure all slideout rooms are clear of people who could be harmed or obstacles that could cause damage prior to operating any slideout rooms.
 Failure to observe can result in death or serious injury.

 Slideout rooms provide a spacious living area at the push of a button.

-Front slideout room switches (if equipped) are located either on the dash, near the main entry door, or near the Systems Monitor Panel.
+Front slideout room switches are typically located near the Systems Monitor Panel.
 Location varies by model and floorplan.